Top 10 tips for building your partner visa application

 Before you compare your partner visa options, it’s important to check if you’re eligible for a partner visa.
 In our ultimate guide to partner visas, we dive deep into the eligibility requirements for partners to help you assess your eligibility.

-If you’re in a long-term relationship (meaning you’ve been in a de facto relationship or marriage for at least three years, or more than two years if you share a dependent child), you will receive your permanent partner visa at the same time you receive your temporary partner visa.
+If you’re in a long-term relationship (meaning you’ve been in a de facto relationship or marriage for at least three years, or more than two years if you share a dependent child), you will receive your permanent partner visa at the same time you receive your short-term partner visa.

 There are multiple partner visa subclasses available to applicants, each with its own eligibility requirements and considerations.